Fatima D'Souza: Early life

 Fatima Apolonia Claudina D'Souza, born on 15 November 1954, in Bombay (formerly part of Bombay State in India), belonged to a family deeply involved in the world of tiatr, a popular form of theater in the Konkan region and Goa.
 Her father, A. K. D'Souza, was a tiatr writer and director, organizing performances in Bombay and London during the 1950s.
 Her mother, Innocencia Alves, was a singer, while her sister, Antonette Mendes, made her mark as an artiste in tiatr and Konkani films.
 Growing up, D'Souza had the privilege of witnessing tiatr rehearsals taking place in her own home, surrounded by the art form that would later shape her career.
-D'Souza's introduction to acting came at a tender age of 6 or 7 when she took on the role of the child Jesus in J. P. Souzalin's tiatr production, with Shalini Mardolkar portraying the character of Mother Mary.
+D'Souza's introduction to acting came at the age of 6 or 7 when she took on the role of the child Jesus in J. P. Souzalin's tiatr production, with Shalini Mardolkar portraying the character of Mother Mary.
 She pursued her education at Barretto High School in Cavel, followed by enrollment at Davar's College and Eden Commercial College in Bombay.

 A milestone in D'Souza's early career was her involvement in J. P. Souzalin's popular tiatr production titled Sat Dukhi, which graced the stage of the Princess Theatre in Bhangwadi, Bombay.
 In this production, D'Souza portrayed Jesus at the age of 12, during the scene where he goes missing in the temple.
 Shalini Mardolkar, in the role of Mother Mary, guided Jesus onto the stage.
 D'Souza lived in close proximity to the Princess Theatre in Marine Lines, and she frequently accompanied her sister to various shows.
 It was during one such occasion that J. P. Souzalin noticed her backstage and recognized her suitability to assume the role of the 12-year-old Jesus.